raballew/okd-the-hard-way/SECURITY.md

 Hard Way` Open Source Community.
 All reports are thoroughly investigated by a set of community volunteers.

-To make a report, submit your vulnerability as a new issure or pull request.
+To make a report, submit your vulnerability as a new issue or pull request.
 Make sure to choose the `security` label for your issue or PR.

 ### When Should I Report a Vulnerability?